vmcbaptista/SqlBulkTools/README.md

 ---------------

 All setups include support for asynchronous transactions.
-Please note that you must supply the argument 'TransactionScopeAsyncFlowOption.Enabled' to TransactionScope.
+Please note that you must supply the argument 'TransactionScopeAsyncFlowOption.Enabled' to TransactionScope and you must be using at least .NET 4.5.1
 ```c#
 using (TransactionScope trans = new TransactionScope(TransactionScopeAsyncFlowOption.Enabled))
 {